N-body simulation: Initialisation of simulation parameters

 A solar-system-like simulation can be accomplished by taking average distances of planet equivalent point masses from a central star.
-To keep code simple, a non-rigorous approach based on semi-major axes and mean velocities will is used.
-Memory space for these bodies must be reserved before the bodies are configured; to allow for scalability, a malloc command may be used:OrbitalEntity* orbital_entities;
+To keep code simple, a non-rigorous approach based on semi-major axes and mean velocities will be used.
+Memory space for these bodies must be reserved before the bodies are configured; to allow for scalability, a malloc command may be used: